1. What is Report and Support?

 Information provided in anonymous reports will be added to a database that the University will monitor for trends and patterns of sexual misconduct, harassment, bullying, and hate crimes.
 This will give the University an overall picture of the rate and frequency of these forms of abuse at the University, which in turn will guide the University’s strategies to prevent, deter, and eliminate these forms of abuse.
 In particular, the Tackling Harassment Team will work with areas identified to address any concerning trends.

-In many cases these anonymous reports may be the only way the University knows what types of abuse are occurring, how often, where, when, and to who, and so on.
+In many cases, these anonymous reports may be the only way the University knows what types of abuse are occurring, how often, where, when, and to who, and so on.
 As such, they are vitally important to the University’s efforts to end these forms of abuse.

 6. What happens when someone wants to contact an advisor?